24OSS-Group26/24OSS-Group26/README.md

    ```

 ## Features
-- **Mosaic Filter**: Apply a pixelation effect to blur parts or all of an image.
+- **Mosaic Filter**: Detect faces in an image and apply a pixelation (mosaic) effect specifically to those areas.
+If multiple faces are detected, the filter applies the mosaic effect to all detected faces.
+This ensures privacy or artistic effects while leaving the rest of the image intact.
 - **Additional Filters**: Explore more effects such as grayscale, sepia, and more.

 ## Usage